sadiyakpr/Vrinda-Store-Performance-Report-Using-Power-BI/README.md

 ## Problem Statement

-This dashboard helps better understand the performance of a clothing store.
-It allows the company to know its total revenue, states with the highest revenue share, and much more.
+This dynamic dashboard unlocks a deeper understanding of a clothing store's performance.
+With a clear view of total revenue and insights into which states contribute the most, it empowers the company to make informed decisions.

-Using the dashboard the state of the store is accessed, and further factors to be improved are discovered, not only to maintain the performance but also to boost its performance in areas it lags.
+By exploring the dashboard, you can easily assess the store’s current standing and uncover key areas for improvement.
+It’s not just about maintaining performance—this tool provides actionable insights to elevate underperforming aspects, ensuring that every part of the business thrives.

 ### Steps followed